jdubya747/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* run kubectl command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation

-I was unsuccessful in extensive efforts at trying to ket Jaeger to work at all in its own 'obersability' namespace.
-Consequently I install it in 'default' along with the traced applications.
-This follows the pattern of other students as recommended by metors on the forum.
+I was unsuccessful through extensive efforts trying to get Jaeger to work at all in its own 'observability' namespace.
+Consequently, I installed it in the'default' namespace along with the traced applications.
+This follows the pattern of other students as recommended by mentors on the forum.

 Prometheus has been installed in the 'monitoring namspace.

-Kubectl out demonstrating this:
+Kubectl diagram demonstrating this:

 ![Kubectl](https://github.com/jdubya747/CNAND_nd064_C4_Observability_Starter_Files/blob/master/Project_Starter_Files-Building_a_Metrics_Dashboard/answer-img/kubectl_pods_services.png)